 Venice is made up of 150 canals and 455 bridges that lead to the majestic Grand Canal.
-Many of these small canals can only be traveled on a gondola, originally conceived as a means of transportation and a staple of a romantic trip to Venice today.
+Many of these small canals can only be seen from the gondolas, originally conceived as a means of transportation and today an icon of romanticism.

-This tour is very convenient because, for a little more than the usual price, you get a gondola ride that includes a guided walking tour of Venice.
+This tour is very convenient because for a little more than the usual price, you hire a gondola ride that includes the guided walking tour of Venice.
 You'll start the walking tour near the formidable St. Mark's Square and walk around it while learning about the history of the city known as 'La Serenissima'.

 What you will see on foot

 - Rialto Bridge.
-It is the most famous, oldest, and most visited of the four bridges that cross the Grand Canal of Venice, with more than two million tourists crossing it every year.
-With a unique structure formed by two inclined ramps and joined by a portico in the middle, the Rialto Bridge was erected in 1591 to replace its predecessor, made of wood and devastated on several occasions by landslides and fire.
+It is the most famous, oldest and most visited of the four bridges that cross the Grand Canal of Venice, with more than two million tourists crossing it every year.

 - Contarini del Bovolo Palace.
-Very close to the Rialto Bridge stands this small 15th-century palace very famous for its spectacular and picturesque exterior spiral staircase, with numerous arches and about which many intrigues are told.
+Very close to the Rialto Bridge stands this small 15th century palace very famous for its spectacular and picturesque exterior spiral staircase.

 What you will see from the gondola